hgeaydem/openshift-virt-labs/docs/workshop/content/masquerade.md

 > **NOTE**: If you get an "Application is not available" message, make sure that you're accessing the route with **https** - the router performs TLS termination for us, and therefore there's not actually anything listening on port 80 on the outside world, it just forwards 443 (OpenShift ingress) -> 80 (pod).

-As you can see, NGINX is there showing the cloned name (of course) and we can see the internal, host-assigned, IP.
+As you can see, NGINX is there and we can see the internal IP assigned to eth0 on the host.

 <img src="img/centos7-masq-nginx-close.png"/>